The Art of Choosing Brand Colors: A Guide to Color Psychology

 Optimize Your Brand Colors for Visual Consistency

-Select 2-4 main brand colors that represent your company’s essence.
-These should be used prominently in your logo, website, packaging, and marketing materials.
-For the most versatile options, include both warm and cool tones.
+Select 2–4 main brand colors that embody your company’s essence.
+These will dominate your logo, website, packaging, and marketing.
+For versatility, include both warm and cool tones.

 Brand Color Selection Mistakes to Avoid